 Sigh.
 If she was keeping after me like this, then perhaps she sincerely wanted to reschedule.
 I took the bait and suggested Monday.
 Her answer finally came days later:

 “I am sorry it took so long to respond but it looks like Monday is not good.
 Hope you had a nice weekend.”

-Oh, for fuck’s sake.
+Ugh, forget it.
 I’m done with this chick.